vginart/vginart/README.md

 ## Victor Ginart Belmonte

-I hold a **Master's in Mathematics of Finance from Columbia University** with a background in **Mathematics and Computer Science**.
-My interests focus on **capital markets, fixed income, derivatives, and quantitative analytics** for trading, portfolio monitoring, and risk analysis.
+I hold a **Master’s in Mathematics of Finance from Columbia University** and a **Bachelor’s degree in Mathematics and Computer Science from Sacred Heart University**.My interests focus on **capital markets, fixed income, derivatives, and quantitative analytics** for trading, portfolio monitoring, and risk analysis.

 I have experience building analytical tools and models in Python to support market research, pricing, and scenario analysis, and I am particularly interested in roles that sit at the intersection of markets, analytics, and execution.